 - Transfer mixture to the loaf pan and top it with chopped pecans and sunflower seeds, if desired.
 Bake for 55-60 minutes, or until a toothpick comes out clean when inserted into the middle.

-- Let it sit in the pan for 10-15 minutes, before transferring it to a wired cooling rack to let it cool down completely.
-Slice and enjoy!
+- Let it sit in the pan for 10-15 minutes to set before transferring it to a wired cooling rack to cool further.

 Notes